krati1812/WYSIWYG-Editor/README.md

 # WYSIWYG-Editor
 It's a simple WYSIWYG editor without using any third-party library to create a simple post.

+What You See Is What You Get - Text Editor

 Created by: Krati Agarwal

 Features: